And the highlight of Week Two is ….

 Twenty years ago, I knew many Crowded House enthusiasts.
 I liked the band too and, working in record stores full-time and part-time during most of their initial run, heard each of those LPs a hundred or so times apiece.
 I certainly enjoyed them but ultimately found the records a tad too polite, with a dash too much of antiseptic 80s-itis in the production.
 I did see Crowded House on the tour for their second disc, Temple of Low Men (coming up as no.54), but the real reason I bought a ticket to that concert was to see opening act Richard Thompson.
 Regardless, it was an enjoyable experience but didn’t necessarily deepen nor distract from how I felt about them.

-Crowded House perform “Fall At Your Feet” during their superb July 15, 2010, Ottawa Bluesfest appearance.
+Crowded House perform “I Feel Possessed” during their superb July 15, 2010, Ottawa Bluesfest appearance.
 And, indeed, we all did.

 Many years later, following their dissolution, original drummer Paul Hester’s suicide, and their 2006 re-grouping, here I am going to see them a second time after not having listened to them since Round 1 of their career.